logo

 Biography

 Dr. Mongan was awarded his doctorate in molecular signaling from Queens' College, the University of Cambridge.
 He completed postdoctoral training in molecular endocrinology with Professor Ieuan Hughes at the Department of Paediatrics at Addenbrookes Hospital, University of Cambridge and with Professor Lorraine Gudas in molecular pharmacology at Weill Cornell Medical College, New York.
 He became a faculty member at Weill Cornell Medical College in 2004, where he retains an adjunct faculty position.
-In 2009 he joined the School of Veterinary Medicine and Science of the University of Nottingham.
+In 2009 he joined the Faculty of Medicine and Health Sciences, School of Veterinary Medicine and Science of the University of Nottingham and became a fellow of the Royal College of Pathologists in 2015.

 Expertise Summary

-Dr. Mongan's research expertise relate to endocrine signaling pathways and how these may contribute to human cancer.
+Dr. Mongan's research expertise relate to endocrine signaling pathways and how these contribute to prostate, breast and ovarian cancers.

 Teaching Summary